-For instance, when defining a trapezoid one can define it as a quadrilateral having at least one pair of opposite sides parallel.
-On the other hand, one can define it, if one wishes, as a quadrilateral having exactly one pair of opposite sides that are parallel.
+For instance, when defining a trapezoid, one can define it as a quadrilateral having at least one pair of opposite sides parallel.
+On the other hand, s/he can define it, if they wish, as a quadrilateral having exactly one pair of opposite sides that are parallel.
 If you choose the first definition, a parallelogram is also a trapezoid.
 If you choose the second one, it is not.
-If the concept that definitions are arbitrary is well understood the above fact will not cause confusion, otherwise it might cause a great deal (see Vinner, 1991).
+Now, if the idea that definitions are arbitrary is well understood the above fact will not cause confusion, otherwise it might cause a great deal (see Vinner, 1991).

-Necessary and sufficient conditions
+• Necessary and sufficient conditions